-Metal Injection Molding (MIM) is an advanced metal forming process that allows complex parts to be shaped in a single operation and in high volume—a perfect solution for creating small, complex metal components.
+Metal Injection Molding (MIM) an advanced metal forming process that allows complex parts to be shaped in a single operation and in high volume—a perfect solution for creating small, complex metal components.
 Although metal injection molding can be utilized across a wide range of components, the best applications are typically small in overall size and less than 100 grams in weight.
 It is sometimes referred to as Powdered Injection Molding (PIM).

 Key MIM Differentiators

 - Produces better feature detail than investment casting